inikishev/image-descent/README.md

 ## How it works
 X and Y coordinates are the parameters that the optimizers try to optimize to find the lowest (darkest) spot on the image.
 Loss is given by `image[current_coordinates]`.

 The gradients are pre-calculated as `numpy.gradient(image)`.
 This calculates differences between every adjascent pixel along all axes, which is equivalent to calculating mean difference between the original image and image shifted by one pixel to the right to get X-axis gradient, and one pixel to the bottom to get Y-axis gradient.
 Then `x_gradient[current_coordinates]` is the X-coordinate gradient for the current point.
 However since coordinates are not discrete, [torch.nn.functional.grid_sample](https://pytorch.org/docs/stable/generated/torch.nn.functional.grid_sample.html) is used to interpolate them.
+Thats why coordinates start at (-1,-1) and end at (1,1).